mitogen-hq/mitogen/docs/ansible.rst

 * Ansible with SSH multiplexing enabled causes a string like ``Shared connection to host closed`` to appear in ``stderr`` output of every executed command.
 This never manifests with the Mitogen extension.

-* Asynchronous support is very primitive, and jobs execute in a thread of the target Python interpreter.
-This will fixed shortly.

 * Local commands are executed in a reuseable Python interpreter created identically to interpreters used on remote hosts.
 At present only one such